ServiceNow/HypE/README.md

 ## Baselines

-The baselines implemented in this package are m-DistMult, m-CP, m-SImplE, Shift1Left, and m-TransH.
+The baselines implemented in this package are m-DistMult, m-CP, m-SimplE, Shift1Left, and m-TransH.

 ## Cite HypE